isabelc/edd-software-specs/readme.txt

 `

-For example, say you added a custom meta field to the downloads, and you want to show this custom meta the Specs table.
+For example, say you added a custom meta field to the downloads, and you want to show this custom meta in the Specs table.
 Say your custom field is 'my_license'.
 Then you add this to your functions:

 `
 /**